 LC Wobbly In The Knees Note

-This chocolate pudding makes us wobbly in the knees like few other recipes can.
+Part pudding, part cake, and chocolate through and through, this dessert makes us wobbly in the knees like few other recipes can.
+Think of it as like spoon bread but for dessert.
 We think it’ll do the same for you.

 Special Equipment: A standard white soufflé dishes 8 inches in diameter, or a shallow square 12-inch pan.